 Value Data

-So, this guide is all about disabling error reporting on your Windows 11 PC.
+This guide is about disabling Error reporting on your Windows 11 PC.
 This service does nothing apart from sending your error reports to Microsoft.
-If you need more help disabling error reporting in Windows 11, let us know in the comments below.
+If you need more help disabling Error reporting in Windows 11, let us know in the comments below.

 LEAVE A REPLY